Ranqb/Firebase-Cocoa-Touch-Framework/README.md

     Click the + button, and add a URL for your reversed client ID.
 To find this value, open the GoogleService-Info.plist configuration file, and look for the REVERSED_CLIENT_ID key.
 Copy the value of the key, and paste it into the URL.
 Schemes box on the configuration page.
 Leave the other fields blank.

 5. Add the necessary methods from Firebase SDK to the FirebaseService class

+## If you have problems building the project:
+- Disable bitcode in project settings
+- Try to run on a real device